Agencies that provide funding for Malaysian start-ups

 1DANA also has other capabilities such as Facilities Search Engine, Experts Database Search Engine, Commercialisation Opportunities Search Engine and Project Summary Utility.

 The Ministry of Science, Technology and Innovation maintains various government funds that are available for start-ups in Malaysia.
 You probably want to seek an accounting firm‘s assistance on this.

 ScienceFund is a government grant that aims to support researches that could lead to innovation of products or processes, in order to pursue further collaboration.
 Its areas of focus include Life Sciences, Computer Sciences and Information and Communication Technology, Environmental Sciences and Engineering.

-TechnoFund, on the other hand, aims to provide funding for pre-commercialisation technology development.
+TechnoFund, on the other hand, aims to provide funding for pre-commercialisation technology development (Also see How Cloud-based Accounting Software Helps You).
 The objective is to create new businesses that could propel the nation to a higher level.
 Eligibility criteria states that at least 51% equity held by Malaysians.

 InnoFund is available for individuals, sole proprietors, and micro or small companies.
 There are two types: Enterprise InnoFund which aimed at increasing participation of microbusinesses; and Community InnoFund, to assist community groups in improving socio-economic status of the community.

 Small And Medium Industries Development Corporation (SMIDEC)

 The SMIDEC of the Malaysian government provides a funding scheme where the Government would match the amount borne by the Entrepreneur.
 Meaning, there would be 50-50 sharing on the investment requirement.